tgotwig/vidmerger/README.md

 ### Building

-Run `make build` to build for Mac, Linux and Windows.
+Run `task build` to build for Mac, Linux and Windows.
 You can find the compressed Mac & Linux .tar.gz-archives for Github under _target/tars_, the .exe file for Windows under _tools_.

 ### Deploying / Publishing